rabril/rabril.github.io/_pages/about.md

 ---
 permalink: /
-title: "Geometry and topology in soft matter"
+title: "Hello!
+Welcome to my page"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Physics lecturer at CalPoly, San Luis Obispo.
-Interested in topological and geometrical properties of soft elastic materials.
+I am an assistant professor in physics at Cal Poly, SLO.
+My research focuses primarily in topological and geometric properties of soft condensed systems.
+I am also generally interested in complex systems and bio-inspired problems in physics.